uwdata/mosaic/docs/vgplot/index.md

 In vgplot, each mark is a Mosaic client that produces queries for needed data.
 Marks accept a data source definition and a set of supported options, including encoding *channels* (such as `x`, `y`, `fill`, and `stroke`) that can encode data *fields*.

-A data field may be a column reference or query expression, including dynamic _Param_ values.
+A data field may be a column reference or query expression, including dynamic param values.
-Common expressions include aggregates (`count`, `sum`, `avg`, `median`, etc.), window functions (e.g., [moving averages](/examples/moving-average)), date functions, and a `bin` transform.
+Common expressions include aggregates (`count`, `sum`, `avg`, `median`, _etc._), window functions (such as [moving averages](/examples/moving-average)), date functions, and a `bin` transform.
 Most field expressions&mdash;including aggregate, window, and date functions&mdash;are specified using [Mosaic SQL](/sql/) builder methods.

-Marks support dual modes of operation: if an explicit array of data values is provided instead of a backing table reference, vgplot will visualize that data without issuing any queries to the database.
+Marks support dual modes of operation: if an explicit array of data values is provided instead of a backing `from(tableName)` reference, vgplot will visualize that data without issuing any queries to the database.
 This functionality is particularly useful for adding manual annotations, such as custom rules or text labels.

 ::: warning
 Interactive filtering is not supported if you bypass the database and pass data directly to a mark.